St. Patrick’s Day Burgers: a potato bun, Irish bacon, and Irish cheddar make this the ultimate St. Patrick’s Day burger for celebrating.

 And what do you enjoy with an Irish Burger?
 How about a Guiness, or an Irish Cider?
 (And maybe a little Baileys for dessert).
 Delicious.

-With this yummy, yummy dinner, life really is a party (said with an Irish accent and a wee wink)!
+With St. Patrick’s Day Burgers, life really is a party (said with an Irish accent and a wee wink)!